ddups/red-rover-code-challenge/README.md

 ---
 # Future Considerations
-Obviously the first thing I would do if I had more time/knowledge of React would be to actually solve both parts of the challenge.
-My original solution for the Frontline challenge used a recursive strategy to represent the "Records", and utilized a TreeMap for storing the values to automatically have things in alphabetical order.
-This is *a lot* more complicated to do in TypeScript, especially with a limited working knowledge of the React framework.
+I would have loved to spend more time with React to learn the best ways to organize the functions, because as it stands now the Form class is pretty messy.
+I tried to make it readable with lots of comments, but the first thing I would do to make this more production-ready would be to focus on "separation of concerns" to clean it up and organize it better.
+But it works for a "quick and dirty" solution.

+I also feel like with just a little more time spent with Tailwind, that I could have made it a lot prettier, but this was definitely a secondary consideration.

 I would also have liked to include things like logging, unit testing, and probably would consider using some advanced Regex to quickly parse out the groups of properties, which would likely be more performant than iterating over the string.